SEARCH

 Search Page: Content Kind

-Alec Patton talks to PBLWorks Lead National Faculty in Math Bryon Demerson about why led him to shift from being a highly successful "traditional" math teacher to embracing project-based learning.
+Alec Patton talks to PBLWorks Lead National Faculty in Math Bryon Demerson about what led him to shift from being a highly successful "traditional" math teacher to embracing project-based learning.

 Alec talks to Cary Sabados (national director of teacher leadership development at Teach Plus) and Morgan Hython (fourth grade math and science teacher at Piccolo School of Excellence, a public preK-to-8 school in Chicago) about their work in the Teach Plus Network for School Improvement.